tmswfrk/bicycle-water-cooler/content/travel/California/Los_Angeles/Hollywood_Sign/index.md

 It's an _incredibly_ popular hike for people, almost as much as [Runyon Canyon](https://www.google.com/maps/place/Runyon+Canyon+Rd+Hiking+Path,+Los+Angeles,+CA+90046/@34.1097839,-118.3534845,17z/data=!3m1!4b1!4m5!3m4!1s0x80c2bee330b644ab:0x88ee17518152f7c9!8m2!3d34.1097839!4d-118.3512905) (which is typically where you go if you're trying to spot a celebrity - there are signs banning photography), especially on weekends.
 However, this being said, I had a buddy who did this same climb somewhat more recently on an extremely hot day and has footage of it being nearly empty.
 So take that for what it's worth.

-{{< yt "FULL CLIMB up Mt.
-Lee Drive to Hollywood Sign" "https://www.youtube.com/embed/8VKVkAY5SWM" "Point of view GoPro footage of a bike ride going the full climb up Mt.
+{{< yt id="8VKVkAY5SWM" alt="Point of view GoPro footage of a bike ride going the full climb up Mt.
 Lee Drive to the Hollywood Sign in Los Angeles" >}}

 The road, somewhat tauntingly, doesn't actually show you much of the Hollywood Sign as you go up it.
 In fact, you actually go up, over, and above it as you approach it from the back.
 It's still crazy beautiful up there though, and you actually get some really incredible views over the San Fernando Valley north of you before the road twists back over to the southern-facing side of the mountain.
 It's from there where you get to see the Hollywood Sign, looking down over it and further out towards the City of Angels.